-Franciska Szórád and Panna Regőczy are two talented students who made the most out of the challenges of the last couple of months and created something special.
+Franciska Szórád and Panna Regőczy made the most out of the challenges of the last couple of months and created something special.

 Could you give us more information about your programme?

 Franciska Szórád: This is my second year in the Management with Arts programme.
 Not only do we get to learn about the basics of business management, but we have the opportunity to gain more insight into the business side of the art world.
 To break it down, our first year focused more on the importance of visual art in business.
 For example, art used for marketing or for building a brand.
 The first half of our second year revolved around basic art history so that we have more additional information on famous artworks, painters, events, etc. This included many visits to museums, galleries to see photography collections, paintings or any other interesting art-related educational environments that we could use to talk about in our final exams.